1813927768/virus-report/README.md

 3. `nohup http-server ./web`

-> Requirements: You need some preparations for this program.
+> Requirements: Need some preparations for this program.
 >
 > 1. [`http-server`](https://blog.csdn.net/qq_37928350/article/details/81166873) in Node
 > 2. some python requirements for spider